-I’ve now made a deluxe adjustable version of the pencil block, with a pivoting arm to hold the pencil.
+I’ve now made an adjustable version of the pencil block, with a pivoting arm to hold the pencil.
 The hole for the pencil has a slot through it and a pinch bolt to lock it.

-To find the centre of a disc or square, I usually use a hardboard disc of proper size.
+To find the centre of a bowl blank, I usually use a hardboard disc of appropriate size.
 I have a lot of these in different sizes for marking out bowl blanks, and each has a small hole in the middle.
 I just lay one on the blank, and place it quite accurately by eye or touch.
 Then I mark the centre with a pencil through the hole.

 When I need more accuracy, I use a chuck insert centre finder.
 This is a short dowel with a steel point in one end.
 I turned the insert to fit inside the body of my engineering chuck.
 I put the chuck on the bench and adjust the jaws to be a sliding fit on the spindle blanks.
 The blanks must be square or cylindrical.
 A tap on the end of the blank pushes it onto the point to mark the centre.
 This is a good method to use when part of the finished item needs to be left square.